LordSyriusz/LordSyriusz/README.md

 - 👀 I’m interested in developing games, mainly using Unity.
 Interested in *DOTS* and *VR*.
 - 🌱 I’m currently learning Unity and C#.
 - 💞️ I’m looking to collaborate on gamejams.
-- 📫 How to reach me: just use github.
+- 📫 How to reach me: use https://github.com/LordSyriusz/Blackboard.git

 <!---
 LordSyriusz/LordSyriusz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.